I freaking love synthesizing ideas.

 Nope, the deep dive approach into one specific subject is not for me.
 And so, out of defiance, I learned to bring many ideas together under one overarching thesis statement.
 After mastering that skill, my grades skyrocketed.
 It seems professors like this sort of thing (they just don’t teach it).

 It began out of necessity, but now I actively seek out opportunities to synthesize ideas.
 Apparently I love challenges too, seeing as I chose to work with multipotentialites!
 How many interests ya got?
-Hells yea, bring it on.
+Hells yea, let’s combine them.
+Bring it on.

-I love the whole process of working with a scanner to combine many of their interests into one passion-based business.
+I love the whole process of working with a multipod to combine many of their interests into one passion-based business.
 I love it.
 The brainstorming, the branding, the implementation.
 All of it.

 Most of the work I do with my students happens through intuition.
 Each student has a unique set of interests, which means that no two cases are alike.